A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Theoretical background and methodology

 The computational mesh was designed to balance accuracy and efficiency via a non-uniform meshing strategy.
 A coarser mesh with an element size of approximately 0.02 mm was used in regions distant from stress concentrations, while a refined mesh of 0.005 mm was applied near the holes to capture local gradients in stress and electric fields.
 This refinement was especially important for resolving fracture localization and crack initiation around the defects.
 A characteristic length scale of 0.075 mm was used in accordance with the requirements of the phase-field fracture model to ensure mesh-objective crack resolution.

-In terms of loading, a displacement-controlled test was simulated by prescribing a total displacement of 0.15 mm at the right edge, while fixing the left edge in the horizontal direction.
-For the electromechanical coupling, Dirichlet boundary conditions were applied by prescribing a potential difference across the specimen: 0 V at the left edge and 1 V at the right edge.
-To prevent numerical artifacts at the boundaries, all holes were positioned at least 0.1 mm away from any plate edge.
+In terms of loading, a displacement-controlled test was simulated by prescribing a total displacement of 0.15 mm at the right edge, while fixing the left edge.
+For the electromechanical coupling, Dirichlet boundary conditions were applied with a potential difference of 1 V across the specimen.
+These boundary conditions were simplified to isolate the fundamental electromechanical coupling and prevent the dataset from being biased toward a specific structural geometry.

+This configuration is highly relevant to Structural Health Monitoring (SHM) applications.
+In practical applications, the electric potential represents a physically measurable quantity via electrodes; our model demonstrates that these measurable field perturbations act as a unique 'signature' that can be mapped directly to internal fracture states.
+To prevent numerical artifacts, all holes were positioned at least 0.1 mm from the edges, ensuring crack initiation is driven solely by internal defect interactions.

 A schematic representation of the model geometry and applied boundary conditions (left) and the corresponding finite element mesh (right) are shown in Figure~\ref{figure1}.

 This carefully designed simulation setup--combining geometric randomness, electromechanical coupling, and adaptive finite element discretization--was essential for generating a high-quality, diverse dataset.
 It provides the basis for analyzing the interplay between structural defects, mechanical fracture, and electric field perturbations in dielectric nanocomposite materials.